 '''

-statement \rightarrow read '('lvalue {', 'lvalue}')'
+statement → read '('lvalue {', 'lvalue} ') '

 '''

 This statement is executed by evaluating the l-values to locations in left-to-right order, and then reading numeric literals from standard input, evaluating them, and assigning the resulting values into the locations.
 The l-values must have type integer or real, and their types guide the evaluation of the corresponding literals.
+They must not be constants or const-declared parameters.
 Input literals are delimited by whitespace, and the last one must be followed by a carriage return.